Top Mürren Winter Hike – Panorama Trail from Grütschalp in the Jungfrau Region

 🥾 Trail Info 🔽

-- 👨👩👧 Family-Check: This winter hike is generally suitable for families with children, as the paths are wide and easy to follow.
+• 👨👩👧 Family-Friendly: The winter hike is generally suitable for families with children, as the paths are wide and easy to follow.
 However, snow covers the trail throughout winter, so a stroller is not recommended, as some sections slope down into open terrain.

 If you enjoy panoramic trails, a summer hike around Lungernsee is also highly recommended.
 With its turquoise-blue water and impressive mountain scenery, it ranks among the most beautiful panoramic hikes in Switzerland.